 Working within the discourse of abstract and figurative portraiture, I create photographs regarding selfhood and social movements.
 My work explores the unnerving possibility of multiple meanings, dual perceptions and limitlessness in the seemingly binary.
-Drawing repeatedly on Black feminism thought, I capture Black women with poise and naturalness that exudes a sense of easy.
+Drawing repeatedly on Black feminism thought, I capture Black women with poise and naturalness that exudes a sense of ease.
 Photographed in classical studios, on - location domestic backdrops and neighborhoods, I am determined to catch every moment in the subjects’ life.
 Often beginning as a narrative portrait and ultimately becoming an abstract portrait, the image becomes an imprint of their visibility, their alterity gone.